 Normally coursework will be at the 4000 level.
-Doctoral (4000-level) coursework presumes the reading of biblical and other ancient texts in the original languages and the use of secondary research in German and French.
-When it is necessary for a student to take a 3000-level course (with the permission of the student's program advisor), the instructor will stipulate additional requirements, including the reading of biblical or other ancient texts in the original languages, secondary reading in German and French, and other requirements deemed necessary by the instructor.
+Doctoral (4000-level) coursework presumes the reading of biblical, Jewish, and other texts in the original languages and the use of secondary research in German, French, or modern Hebrew.
+When it is necessary for a student to take a 3000-level course (with the permission of the student's program advisor), the instructor will stipulate additional requirements, including the reading of biblical, Jewish, or other texts in the original languages, secondary reading in German, French, modern Hebrew, and other requirements deemed necessary by the instructor.